Bhaskar1312/adopt-me/notes.md

 useCallback - memoize a function, so that it doesn't re-render everytime

-useLayoutEffect - useful if we want something to be run immediately rather than later like useEffect and synchronous
+useLayoutEffect - useful if we want something to be run immediately rather than later like useEffect and synchronous If you're migrating from a class component to a hooks-using function component, this can be helpful too because useLayout runs at the same time as componentDidMount and componentDidUpdate whereas useEffect is scheduled after.
+This should be a temporary fix.

+The only time you should be using useLayoutEffect is to measure DOM nodes for things like animations.